shihs/blog/_posts/2018-10-19-[R]variable types.md

 category: [R]
 ---

-We know is there are several common types in R, such as, vector, list, matrix, and data.frame.
+We know there are several common types in R, such as, vector, list, matrix, and data.frame.
 <br>
 Here I'm going to see these 4 types more details.

-1. What are the different between vector, list, matrix, and data.frame?
+1. What are the differences between vector, list, matrix, and data.frame?
 2. What are the outputs of `is.atomic()` and `is.vector()`?
 3. What are the outputs of `typeof()`?